carpentries/instructor-training/_episodes/01-welcome.md

 ## A Brief Overview of the Carpentries

+Software Carpentry, Data Carpentry, and Library Carpentry are official Lesson Program of the Carpentries.
-Software and Data Carpentry are both communities of volunteer researchers, educators, and more who develop lessons and teach two day workshops on basic computing and data skills for researchers.
-Software Carpentry focuses on helping researchers develop foundational computational skills; Data Carpentry focuses on helping researchers work effectively with their data through its lifecycle.
+Together, they comprise communities of volunteer researchers, educators, and more who develop lessons and teach two day workshops on basic computing and data skills for researchers.
+Software Carpentry focuses on helping researchers develop foundational computational skills; Data Carpentry focuses on helping researchers work effectively with their data through its lifecycle; and Library Carpentry focuses on teaching data skills to people working in library- and information-related roles.

 The main goal of these organizations is not to teach specific skills, per se - although those are covered - but rather, to convey best practices that will enable